cltk/cltk/corpora/Classical Latin/linguistic_data/lemma/README.md

 Two examples, "test\_operations/test\_2\_jv_replacing.py" and "test\_operations/test\_2\_lemmatizing.py", illustrate these replacers in action.

 Perseus data licensed under the Mozilla Public License 1.1 (MPL 1.1) (<http://www.mozilla.org/MPL/1.1/>).
 See LICENSE.md for this.

+TODO: Lemmatizing needs to be incorporated into the forthcoming CLTK lemmatizing functionality.